 - Integrating Hazard Mitigation Into Local Planning – This compilation of case studies and tools produced by FEMA includes resources and best practices for integrating wetland restoration and protection and other approaches into local planning processes.

-- Integrating Hazard Mitigation Into Local Planning: Case Studies and Tools for Community Officials (PDF) (84pp 9.3mb)
+- Integrating Hazard Mitigation Into Local Planning

 - A simple way to start is to provide language in the State Hazard Mitigation Plan that supports wetlands restoration as part of a green infrastructure approach to hazard mitigation.
 Inclusion of green infrastructure in these plans is encouraged by FEMA and may even lead to additional sources of funding though FEMA’s Hazard Mitigation Grants.
 Your State Hazard Mitigation Officer (SHMO) is responsible for state-level planning.
 These plans are updated on a five-year cycle.
 There are also amendments made to these plans when new information is available or in disaster recovery.

 Streambank and Shoreline Protection